AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 * `rsa-sha2-256`
 * `ssh-rsa`

 Put simply, some of these are better than others.
 What we'd like to do is have `ssh` only offer to use the better ones.
-To do this, we need to remove the ones that we don't trust (for, y'know, *whatever* reason).
+To do this, we need to remove the ones that we don't trust (for, y'know, whatever reason).

-> :beginner: Another way to get the same list, although not sorted by order of actual use, is to query the SSH client asking for the list of supported host key algorithms.
+> :beginner: SSH can be installed with support for different algorithms.
+To find out which specific algorithms are supported by your copy of SSH, you can query the SSH client directly.
 Use the `-Q` option for this.
-For example:
+For example, to ask your SSH client what host key algorithms it supports, use `-Q key`:
 >
 > ```sh
 > vagrant@ubuntu-xenial:~$ ssh -Q key